Skip to Content

 But, if it’s not a heading, how then can you hyperlink the desired text to a key point in the document?

-Step 1: In the document you opened, highlight the text or number by dragging the cursor over it until it’s covered in blue highlight.
+Step 1: Highlight the text or number by dragging the cursor over it until it’s covered

 How to Hyperlink Within a Document in Google Docs by Creating a Bookmark Step 1